Watson-Personal-Assistant/developer/_content/expertise/deploy-to-bluemix.md

 App started
 ```

-### Step 4: Make sure the expertise is running and reachable on Bluemix
+### Step 4: Make sure the skill is running and reachable on Bluemix
-Use the following curl command to hit the **/healthcheck** API on the expertise running on Bluemix.
+Use the following curl command to hit the **/healthcheck** API on the skill running on Bluemix.

-`curl -X GET --verbose --header 'Accept: application/json' https://yourname-hello-world-expertise.mybluemix.net/v1/api/healthcheck`
+`curl -X GET --verbose --header 'Accept: application/json' https://yourname-hello-world-skill.mybluemix.net/v1/api/healthcheck`

 You should get a `200 OK` response if everything is working fine like the one below
 ```
-> Connected to carloshelloexpertise.mybluemix.net (158.85.156.19) port 80 (#0)
+> Connected to carloshelloskill.mybluemix.net (158.85.156.19) port 80 (#0)
 > GET /v1/api/healthcheck HTTP/1.1
-> Host: carloshelloexpertise.mybluemix.net
+> Host: carloshelloskill.mybluemix.net
 > User-Agent: curl/7.51.0
 > Accept: application/json
 >